markmagdy822000/Twitter-Followers/README.md

 1,6 //user with id = 1 follows the user with id = 6
 ```

-- We make a program that stores this data in a `2d-vector ` that helps the program to retrieve the `Top-influencer` that has the highest number of followers, when required, and then the next Top-influencer and so on.
+- We make a program that stores this data from `csv file` in a `2d-vector ` that helps the program to retrieve the `Top-influencer` that has the highest number of followers, when required, and then the next Top-influencer and so on.

 - We take a twitter account id from the user and calculate its closest group of twitter users to recommend as a new friend.
 Closest means they have at least a threshold number of twitter accounts in common.